“We are not interested in talking to you about your traffic… That is the old world and there is no going back.”

 The gloomy truth is that unless you are independently wealthy or have a family member or a business entity willing to feed you while you self-express in ways that suit your heart, you are screwed on the freedom of expression front.
 Big Tech has amplified the most important commandment of the American civil religion: Thou shall not be unpopular – as that is the gravest sin (but as long as you are funded, you are fine).

-Mind you, I am not even going into Silicon Valley’s direct work for the government and the military – Yasha Levine’s book is brilliant – or into their recent exercises in media censorship all across the far ends of the political spectrum (while at the same time their supporters – sometimes funded supporters – are distracting the public by crying that it’s the artists asking to respect their copyrights, who want to censor the internet).
+Mind you, I am not even going into Silicon Valley’s direct work for the government and the military – Yasha Levine’s book is very informative– or into their recent exercises in media censorship all across the far ends of the political spectrum (while at the same time their supporters – sometimes funded supporters – are distracting the public by crying that it’s the artists asking to respect their copyrights, who want to censor the internet).

 But I’ve digressed.